How to Get Your Property Back from Your Landlord

 What Happens After The Hearing?

 If the judge agrees that you own the property, he or she will issue an Order saying that.
-Seven days after the judge's decision, you can ask the Court Clerk to give you a Writ of Possession.
-Get an "attested" copy of the Writ.
-Then take the Writ to the sheriff or police department nearest to your property and ask for an officer to go with you to get your property.
+Seven days after the judge's decision, you can ask the Court Clerk to give you a Writ of Possession, or download an interactive form to request the Writ.
+The clerk needs to issue an "attested" copy of the Writ.
+Then take the Writ to the sheriff or police department nearest to your property, and ask for an officer to go with you to get your property.

 What Should I Do If I Disagree With The Judge's Decision?